-In 2020, five years after the current rates were set, the annual fee base rate and market rates will increase by 10%.
-Thereafter, these fees will increase by 2% per year.
+In 2020, five years after the current rates were set, the annual fee base rate and market rates were increased by 10%.
+Hereafter, these fees will increase by 2% per year.

-All application fees, condition fees and minimum fees will not change.
+All application fees, condition fees and minimum fees were not changed.

 LIHI Fee Structure Overview